vwOvOwv/PKU-Undergraduate-Course/计算机视觉导论(Introduction to Computer Vision)/notes/Lecture01.md

 >
 > $TP+FP$ equals to the total number of positive *predictions*, while $TP+FN$ equals to the total number of positive *labels* (that should be predicted).
 >
 > Under the context of edge prediction, high $P$ means most detected edges are real edges, but there is possibility that many real edges are not found (low $R$).
-On the other hand, high $R$ means most real edges are detected, but there is possibility that many false edges are also detected as edges.
+On the other hand, high $R$ means most real edges are detected, but there is possibility that many regions that are not edges are also detected as edges (low $P$).

 Other metrics: localization, response constraint.